myhro/docs-content/content/reference/api/index.md

 1. [Connection](#connection)
 1. [User](#user)

+### Naming Convention
+This document uses brackets `< >` to identify variables such as organization and application names where they appear in JSON based requests.
+The remainder of the document uses braces `{ }` to identify variables where they appear outside JSON requests, such as in paths and request headers.

 ### Resource URLs
-All Giant Swarm API resources currently live under the following URL:
+All Giant Swarm API resources live under the following URL:

     https://api.giantswarm.io/

-The API is versioned using the ```/v1/``` path:
+The API is currently in Version 1.0, indicated by the `/v1/` path:

     https://api.giantswarm.io/v1/

-The ```/org/```, ```/env/``` and ```/app/``` path parameters denote the concepts of organizations, environments and applications within the Giant Swarm service.
-These are respectively combined with named objects within the system.
+The `/org/`, `/env/` and `/app/` path parameters denote the concepts of organizations, environments and applications within the Giant Swarm service.
+These are respectively combined with their named objects within the system.

-Here is an example URL which requests information about the organization named ```bantinc```:
+Here is an example URL which refers to information about the organization named `bantinc`:

      https://api.giantswarm.io/v1/org/bantic/

 ### SDKs
-No public SDKs exist for the Giant Swarm API at this time, but we are planning on adding them to this section when they become available.
+No public SDKs exist for the Giant Swarm API at this time, but we plan on adding them to this section when they become available.
 Please feel free to [comment on Discourse](http://discourse.giantswarm.io/t/sdks-for-the-giant-swarm-api/32) if you are interested in developing an SDK in your favorite language!

 ### Response Codes
-Giant Swarm's API returns the standard HTTP status codes.
-The API also uses a set of internal response codes:
+Giant Swarm's API returns the standard [HTTP status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+The API also uses a set of internal response codes which are returned with each request:

 | Response Code | Response Type |
 |-----|------|-----|